 The Triumph Sprint Executive's paint quality is extremely high, but bikes left exposed to the elements can look tatty quickly.
 Electrical gremlins seem to be the only bugbear, so keep busy with the WD40 if you ride your Triumph Sprint Executive through winter.

-The Triumph Sprint Executive’s for you if you value Britishness and individuality over price.
+The Triumph Sprint Executive is for you if you value Britishness and individuality over price and convenience.
 Yamaha’s Diversion 900 is cheaper, shaft-drive rather than chain, like the Triumph Sprint Executive and it’s comfy enough for a full day’s riding.
 The finish is good, providing it’s looked after and the motor will go on forever.
 Find a Triumph Sprint Executive for sale.

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.